 In this example Ocelot will only match requests that have a matching URL path and the query string starts with unitId=something.
 You can have other queries after this but you must start with the matching parameter.
-Also Ocelot will swap the {unitId} parameter from the query string and use it in the downstream request path.
+Also Ocelot will swap the {uid} parameter from the query string and use it in the downstream request path.
+Note, the best practice is giving different placeholder name than the name of query parameter due to restrictions on usage.